GetResponse and AWeber are both established email marketing platforms that allow you to grow and promote to mailing lists online.

 - the number of emails successfully delivered or bounced

 - the number of complaints received

 You can also view data on your subscriber growth, where your subscribers are located, what email internet providers your subscribers are using, and more.

 AWeber provides plenty of performance metrics that you can analyze and use to improve your email campaigns.

-When you look at the feature sets of each email platform, it becomes apparent that GetResponse simply has way more.
+When you look at the feature sets of each email platform, it becomes apparent that GetResponse simply has a lot more.

 That doesn’t necessarily mean it’s a better platform, though; it depends on what you want personally out of your email software.